manserei/moviedb/README.md

 ## Suggested Exercises

+Here's a list of suggested exercises and discussions, roughly ordered by level of complexity.

 ### Discussion: List of Actors

 The way the [list of actors](https://github.com/mansworkshops/moviedb2017/blob/readme-update/app/views/actors/index.html.erb) (grouped by first letter of last name) is currently being rendered isn't terribly efficient.
 Why is this?
 How could this be optimized?